lemon yoghurt cake

 - ½ tablespoon boiling water

-- To make the lemon icing, mix to combine the sugar, lemon juice and boiling water.
+- To make the lemon icing, sift the sugar into a medium bowl.
+Add the lemon juice and water and mix to combine.

-- Carefully turn the cake out onto a cake stand and spoon over the icing while the cake is still hot.
-Sprinkle with thyme leaves and allow to set for 10 minutes before serving.
-Serves 10–12.
+- Carefully turn the cake out onto a cake stand or plate.
+While the cake is still hot, spoon over the lemon icing and sprinkle with the thyme leaves.
+Allow to set for 10 minutes before slicing to serve.
+Serves 10–12

 I love this cake.
 It turns out moist and tasty every time.
 My tweaks - I use a loaf tin which takes longer to cook (approx 60 to 70 mins) and it’s necessary to cover the top with foil to avoid it burning on the top in the last 15 mins.